3

 Microsynodontis polli Juvenile Microsynodontis polli showing a more spotted coloration.

-Scientific Name Microsynodontis batesii Boulenger, 1903 - add this species to your "My Cats" page.
+Scientific Name Microsynodontis batesii Boulenger, 1903

-Common Name(s) African Bumblebee Catfish, Nyong Syno
+Common Names African Bumblebee Catfish

-Type Locality Mvile R., s.
-Cameroon.
+Type Locality Mvile River, southern Cameroon.

 Pronunciation mike row sin oh don tiss